 Why your business needs an audience strategy

 A good audience strategy can help your business create content that captures the attention of your desired audience.
 This involves understanding the needs and interests of those within the target group – what do they care about?
 What motivates them?
 How can you draw them in with your messaging?
 Having this knowledge allows you to tailor content specifically for these customer segments, increasing engagement and conversion rates as well as creating loyal customers who feel heard by your brand.

 2. Effective Allocation of Resources

 An audience strategy also helps your business better understand where you should be investing time and money when it comes to your marketing efforts.
-By narrowing down key segments within your target market, you can put more resources into areas which promise higher returns on investment (ROI) while avoiding wasting time and money on market segments that are unlikely to convert.
+By narrowing down key segments in your target market, you can put more resources into areas which promise higher returns on investment (ROI) while avoiding wasting time and money on market segments that are unlikely to convert.

 3. Campaign Optimization

-Having an understanding of your various audience segments enables you to optimize campaigns across different channels using data-driven insights gained from studying customer behavior online.
+Having an understanding of your various audience segments enables you to optimize campaigns across different channels using data-driven insights gained from studying customer behaviour online.
 This enables you to not only save costs but increase RoAS by properly targeting your ads according to user characteristics such as location or interests.

 In addition to this, a thorough understanding of your audience can help you choose the most effective advertising channels to reach them through, allowing you to focus your efforts on campaigns that will bring the desired results.